Precision Cellular Storage

-Precision Cellular Storage is a transport quality cord blood stem cell bank, with operations in Doha and the United Kingdom.
-The company was formerly named Virgin Health Bank until 2018, when it closed to new business and focused on the storage of existing customers' units.
+Precision Cellular Storage is a private company providing storage facilities for stem cells obtained from cord blood.
+It operates in Doha and the United Kingdom.
+The company was named Virgin Health Bank until 2018, when it closed to new business and focused on the storage of existing customers' units.

 History

 The company was established in 2007 by the Virgin Group to combine storage services with educational initiatives for families and the medical community.